The weird thing is, neither has any effect on copyrights. Why do people think they do?

 Buy 10,000 ebooks at wholesale because I’m the rights-holder’s wholesaler where I’m going.

-Donate ebooks to my town’s public library.
+Buy ebooks to donate to my town’s public library.
 Seriously, I wanna do that.

 Trade my pristine ebook for a worn-out paperback copy because I’m going to the beach.
 I live near a beach.